diego-noah/agent/Paper/research/research-proposal.md

 - **MDPI‑ApplSci (2023)** employed reinforcement learning (PPO) with contract CFGs to identify unchecked-call vulnerabilities, showing improved stability over DQN.

+Prior work has laid the foundation for analyzing and mitigating vulnerabilities in smart contracts.
+Oyente and Securify introduced static and symbolic analysis methods for vulnerability detection. **Zeus** (Kalra et al., 2018) was among the first to integrate formal verification with both symbolic and concrete execution, achieving improved precision.
+Its dual approach helps bridge traditional symbolic tools and the hybrid agentic framework proposed here.
+These tools inform the structure and reasoning capabilities of the agents in our system.

+Recently, **AuditGPT** (Mehta et al., 2024) introduced a hybrid LLM-driven pipeline for static code auditing using prompt chaining, vulnerability classifiers, and code embeddings.
+Their framework used retrieval-augmented generation (RAG) to minimize hallucinations in LLM-generated vulnerability explanations.
+AuditGPT’s focus on explainability and structured bug reporting strongly aligns with the agentic design we propose, especially in tasks like automated risk scoring and human-aligned patch generation.
+We build upon their modularity principle and integrate additional agentic feedback loops to enhance system adaptability.

 - **AI-based NFT contract analysis (2025)** used CART and random forests on 16,527 contracts to classify key vulnerabilities such as reentrancy and excessive minting.

 - **Smartify (2025)** presented a multi-agent LLM framework for detection and repair in Solidity and Move, illustrating the feasibility of closed-loop patching.